jensbambauer/seriale/site/content/program-neu.md

                 smallmargin: true
                 data:
                   speakerSection: speakers2026
+                  seriesSection: series2026
+                  pilotsSection: pilots2026
                   items:
                     - title: "Film & Media Meetup LIVE"
                       length: 3
                       datetime: 2026-06-12
-                      time: 14:30 | 2:30pm
+                      time: 14:30-17:00 | 2:30pm-5pm
                       type: networking
-                      details: "Once again, Seriale hosts the Film & Media Meetup to bring together creators from Hesse and around the world.
+                      details: 'Once again, Seriale hosts the Film & Media Meetup to bring together creators from Hesse and around the world.
 Directly following the Educational programme, the event offers a relaxed setting for exchange, networking, and insights into current industry developments.
 In an informal atmosphere, participants can connect over a drink, discuss projects, and build meaningful relationships.
 A highlight of the meetup is the opportunity to take part in Speed Meetings designed to facilitate quick and efficient networking.
 Whether at the beginning of a career in the film and media industry or in the context of developing new projects, the meetup provides access to relevant contacts, ideas, and opportunities.<br/><br/>The Film & Media Meetup is organized by Film- und Kinobüro Hessen, Filmhaus Frankfurt, hFMA, Junge Generation Hessischer Film, and Queer Media Society Hessen.
-It is held in cooperation with \"Ich will zum Film\" by Crew United, Kuratorium junger deutscher Film, Pensionskasse Rundfunk, ZAV - Künstler[*innen]vermittlung, and MBF - the Rental.
-The project is funded by Hessen Film & Medien GmbH."
+It is held in cooperation with "Ich will zum Film" by Crew United, Kuratorium junger deutscher Film, Pensionskasse Rundfunk, ZAV - Künstler[*innen]vermittlung, and MBF - the Rental.
+The project is funded by Hessen Film & Medien GmbH.'
                       external:
                         - link: https://forms.cloud.microsoft/pages/responsepage.aspx?id=wrKBbGk69EGgFnCV5mtGV8PQDvn-3fFDt1gkZU2BuRJUOUgyMVcxVDRJM0hGT0tVNFMzMkg5UENIMC4u&route=shorturl
                           name: register
                     - title: "Speed Meetings"
                       length: 2
                       datetime: 2026-06-12
-                      time: 15:30 | 3:30pm
+                      time: 15:30-17:00 | 3:30pm-5pm
                       type: networking
                       moderator:
                         - name: Ilona Kechter